Green Burial Services

 Caskets, Shrouds, Urns, and Other Products

 Further, green burial does not use concrete or fiberglass outer burial containers to encase the casket or shroud.
+Unfortunately, many cemeteries still require the use of a concrete graveliner; however, we can often find a compromise that reduces the use of concrete while still fulfilling your wish for a green burial.
 Finally, many green cemeteries limit grave markers to natural rocks, native plantings, or even a simple GPS marker.

 Conservation Efforts?